Sparse Signal Recovery via Generalized Entropy Functions Minimization: Experimental Results

-Since the real images are only approximately sparse, both the noiseless and noisy recovery experiments are done using a fixed $\lambda$.
-The parameters are tuned to obtain best performance for each approach.
-For the L1 minimization approach, $\lambda=0.1$; for the SEF minimization approach, $p=1$, $\lambda=5000$; for the REF minimization approach, $p=0.9$, $\alpha=1.1$, $\lambda=10000$; for the Lp minimization approach, $p=0.8$, $\lambda=0.01$.
-The peak signal to noise ratios (PSNR) of the noiseless and noisy recovery experiments are shown in Fig. \ref{fig:psnr_noiseless_images_sparse} and \ref{fig:psnr_noisy_images_sparse} respectively.
-We can see that the proposed SEF and REF entropy function minimization approaches perform equally well, and they give the best performances in terms of PSNR (dB).
+Since the real images are only approximately sparse, both the noiseless and noisy recovery experiments are performed using a fixed $\lambda$.
+The parameters were tuned to obtain best performance for each approach\footnote{Since no direct matrix-vector product form is available for \ref{eq:wavelet_concat}, OMP and CoSaMP are not compared in the image recovery experiments.}.
+For the SEF minimization approach, $p=1$, $\lambda=5000$; for the REF minimization approach, $p=0.9$, $\alpha=1.1$, $\lambda=10^4$; for the $\textnormal{L}_1$ minimization approach, $\lambda=0.1$; for the Lp minimization approach, $p=0.8$, $\lambda=10^{-2}$; for the $\textnormal{L}_1/\textnormal{L}_\infty$ minimization approach, $\lambda=\frac{1}{10}N$; for the $\log$-energy minimization approach, $\lambda=1$; for the IHT approach, $\lambda=5$.
+The peak signal to noise ratios (PSNR) of the noiseless and noisy recovery experiments are shown in Fig. \ref{fig:psnr_noiseless_noisy_images_sparse}.
+We can see that the proposed SEF and REF minimization approaches perform equally well, and they generally have the best performances in terms of PSNR (dB).
+In the noisy recovery of ``Lena'' and ``Peppers'', IHT performs slightly better than the entropy functions minimizations when $\sigma\geq 0.4$.